Patrick-Cole/pygmi/README.md

-##Notice at 24 October 2014
-I will be releasing PyGMI 2.2.3 soon.
-In the meantime I must warn people using the latest Git repository version that I have started to use numba 0.15.1.
-I am versy impressed with the results and I think that I will be using this in future as opposed to cython.

 #PyGMI Readme

 PyGMI stands for *Python Geophysical Modelling and Interpretation*.
 It is a modelling and interpretation suite aimed at magnetic, gravity and other datasets.
 It includes: